abusch419/lyrics-thing/backend/README.md

 # Backend

-This is the FastAPI backend for our starter app.
+This is the FastAPI backend for lyrics thing

 ## Development